 1. Academic Dishonesty (Cheating, plagiarism, etc.) will not be tolerated.
 On the first offense, you will fail the assignment.
 On the second offense, you will fail the class.
 2. Student assignments are accepted solely on Blackboard.
-It is the student's responsibility to learn to use Blackboard appropriately.
 Work will not be accepted via email or in person.
 It is the student's responsibility to learn to use Blackboard appropriately.
-3. Generative Artificial Intelligence and/or AI enhanced tools may only be used in this course for specific purposes or in specific assignments, per instructor's guidelines because the use of AI could conflict with the course's learning objectives. - A. AI may be used for brainstorming speech topics and for refining research terms but not as a source itself.
-AI may not be used to write speech outlines, Works Cited pages, or essays.
-It's a great tool but must be analyzed for accuracy and should not replace your own, original work.
-All submitted assignments must be your own, original writing.
-4. If you email the instructor during the week, the instructor has 24 hours to respond and, on the weekend, it will be the following Monday.
-5. Speech requirements are listed below.
-Failure to comply with all requirements on a speech assignment will result in a zero grade for that speech.
-You must include all four items for each speech. - A. Students must meet all four requirements below to avoid receiving a zero. - i.
+3. Blackboard training is offered to students at no cost.
+4. No late work is accepted under any circumstances.
+5. If you email the instructor during the week, the instructor has 24 hours to respond and, on the weekend, it will be the following Monday.
+6. Speech requirements are listed below.
+Failure to comply with all requirements on a speech assignment will result in a zero grade for that speech. - a.
+Students must submit: - i.
 Full sentence/preparation outline - ii.
 Works Cited page - iii.
 Visual aid - iv.
+Speech video

-Speech video link - B. The audience must have a minimum of 3 adult members.
-Failure to have all 3 audience members will result in a zero.
-For dual credit students, the audience members may be your peers. - C. Student speech videos must clearly show the front of the student and the 3 adult audience members throughout the entire speech.
-Failure to do so will result in a zero. - D. Videos must be unedited.
-Edited videos will result in a zero. - E. Videos must be correctly uploaded to YouTube with an "unlisted" or "public" privacy setting.
-If you set it to "private" I will not be able to view it and therefore it is as if you didn't turn it in and will receive a zero. - F. Videos must be focused (not blurry, fuzzy, etc.) and must not have background noise such as babies, children, pets, TVs, cell phones, etc. Please make sure the lights are on in the room.
-If the room is dark while presenting will result in a letter grade. - G. Students are expected to dress appropriately for speeches.
+- b.
+The audience must have a minimum of 3 adult members.
+Failure to have all 3 audience members will result in a zero. - c.
+Student speech videos must clearly show the front of the student and the 3 adult audience members throughout the entire speech.
+Failure to do so will result in a zero. - d.
+Videos must be unedited.
+Edited videos will result in a zero. - e.
+Videos must be correctly uploaded to YouTube with an "unlisted" or "public" privacy setting.
+If you set it to "private" I will not be able to view it and therefore it is as if you didn't turn it in and will receive a zero. - f.
+Videos must be focused (not blurry, fuzzy, etc.) and must not have background noise such as babies, children, pets, TVs, cell phones, etc. Please make sure the lights are on in the room.
+If the room is dark while presenting will result in a letter grade. - g.
+Students are expected to dress appropriately for speeches.
 Please dress BUSINESS CASUAL if not, will result in a letter grade penalty.
 EX.
-(Polo Shirt and Khakis and Not JEANS, joggers etc..).
+(Polo Shirt and Khakis and Not JEANS, joggers etc.).
 Sometimes in the online course people get "too comfortable" when speaking in their own homes.
 Wearing ball caps, inappropriate clothing or chewing gum, not wearing shoes, etc. during a speech will result in a letter grade penalty.
 Remember this course is a college course and you are giving professional/formal presentations.
-Think about the impression your dress might make on your audience.

-- H. You are expected to WATCH your videos.
+Think about the impression your dress might make on your audience. - h.
+You are expected to WATCH your videos.
 Watch them before you post to YouTube.
 Ask yourself, "Is this my best work?"
 If not, you may have to record it again.
 Do not let the first 'take' be the only time you do your speech.
-You should practice many times before you ever bring in the audience and the camera. - I. Speeches that are read will be penalized up to 2 letter grades per speech.
+You should practice many times before you ever bring in the audience and the camera. - i.
+Speeches that are read will be penalized up to 2 letter grades per speech.
 The goal of this class is to speak extemporaneously; well-researched, well-rehearsed, effective use of notecards, and overall well-prepared speeches are the expectations.
-Reading is not effective or acceptable. - J. Speeches will receive a penalty if they are not in the assigned time limit.
+Reading is not effective or acceptable. - j.
+Speeches will receive a penalty if they are not in the assigned time limit.
 The penalty is 1 point per 5 second increment, over or under time.